ELECTRONICS BASICS AND REFERENCE INFORMATION

 Digital Logic basics

-Digital electronics guide: ADC & DAC basics, sampling theorem, Fourier Transform, FFT
+Digital signal processing (DSP) guide: ADC & DAC basics, sampling theorem, Fourier Transform, FFT